JamieDuane/SC5010_IBM_Data_Analysis/README.md

 ## 6. Conclusion:
 #### Q1: What factors matter most in their attrition decision?

+-Less working years would usually result in low MonthlyIncome, which is one of the main factors cause people to resign.

+-Higher OverTime working hours result in resignation

+Main Factors:
+-Low MonthlyIncome
+-Younger Group
+-OverTime
+...

 #### Q2: How to prevent employees from resigning?

+-Reduce the OverTime working hours / Increase the OverTime extra salary
+-Provide better welfare for young employee:
+>Stock Option Level
+>MonthlyIncome
+...